hepplerj/Dissertation/chapters/ch3_outline.md

   - The Farm would remain just that for the next sixty years, leased often to ranchers and farmers through which the university generated a small profit.
-  The landscape in the minds of early Stanford students and residents was a rolling countryside, what Ray Lyman Wilbur called a "spirit of open air and a sense of freedom and independence which have become the background of the Stanford spirit," a retreat away from the turbulent cities, a place where students could find quiet contemplation among the foothills and lakes.
+  The landscape in the minds of early Stanford students and residents was a rolling countryside, what University President Ray Lyman Wilbur called a "spirit of open air and a sense of freedom and independence which have become the background of the Stanford spirit," a retreat away from the turbulent cities, a place where students could find quiet contemplation among the foothills and lakes.
 "Poppy fields, rolling green hills, and winding country roads!
-The 'Old Grad' loves to dream of them!" recalled one alum in 1927.^[Wilbur and alum quoted in @omara, 102.]
+The 'Old Grad' loves to dream of them!" recalled one alum in 1927.^[Wilbur and alum quoted in @omara2005cities, 102.]
   - But the natural landscape was already highly planned.
 Orchards, farms, rural campus.
   - Administrators focused on the university's campus and attracting professors